KimSoderlund/gorommig/readme.md

    - Change checkboxes, Makes no sense to have checkboxes for questions.

 6. Footer changes
-   - Add socials to the footer
+   - Add socials to the footer instead of spreading them across different pages.

+7. Page background Images
+   - Remove most of them to not distract the user.